p2c2e/mcp_proxy_pydantic_agent/README.md

 ### Steps to run
 1. Clone this repo
 1. uv sync
-3. cd mc-client
+3. cd mcp-client
-2. uv run client.py
+2. uv run client.py (this requires openai and anthropic keys and uses anthropic libs directly)
+2. uv run client2.py (for pure pydantic and works with any fn calling LLM)

 (Alternatively try client2.py - this uses only PydanticAI - no direct dep on  Anthropic libs)